-Your trash might actually be treasure — in an environmental sense, that is.
+Your trash actually might be treasure — in an environmental sense, that is.

-If you're composting in your yard
+How to compost in your yard

-Talk to your neighbors
+- 1. Talk to your neighbors

 “If you’re going to be composting outside, talk to your neighbors if you think they’ll have problem with it,” Young said.
 Sometimes there is a smell, although if you’re tending to it properly, there shouldn’t an odor.

-Choose your bin
+- 2. Choose your bin

 An easy way to remember this step is there are green and brown layers and you’re going to want to alternate between the two.

 “You’ll read about a million different ratios people suggest,” Young said.
 “But you can make this process as fast or slow as you want by using different ratios of materials.
 The more diversity of materials you use, the better.”

 One note: Beginners should avoid adding meats and dairy to the pile as pests and odor could be a problem if it’s not the right temperature.
 Also bread takes too long to compost and can attract critters.
 Start small with fruits and vegetables.

-If you're composting without a yard
+How to compost without a yard

-Check for city-sponsored programs
+- 1. Check for city-sponsored programs

-Make your own compost bin
+- 2. Buy or make your own compost bin

 There are many options for composting in your apartment — no yard required.

 Once a week, you can take your bin to your community compost center to empty it out.
-Compost created at the community bins often goes to parks, gardens and other areas where you and those around you can enjoy the fruits of your labor!
+Compost created at the community bins often goes to parks, gardens and other public areas where you and those around you can enjoy the fruits of your labor!

 If you prefer to use the compost yourself, then you'll need to wait for the waste to turn into soil.
 At that point, feel free to add it to your plant pots.